Skip to content

 Consider the Haudenosaunee Confederacy’s Great Law of Peace.
 Scholars have documented its significant influence on the U.S. Constitution, yet this contribution remains contested or absent from mainstream historical narratives.
 Meanwhile, the very method that preserved this wisdom for centuries, oral tradition, has long been discredited by academic institutions that privilege written, peer-reviewed Western formats.

 As designers, we must ask: What patterns within our own field perpetuate this extraction?

-How might Indigenous frameworks not only deepen our practice, but fundamentally reshape what we understand design to be?
+The Siksika (Blackfoot) worldview can offer designers a reimagination of Maslow’s Hierarchy of Needs.
 Rather than a pyramid with self-actualization at the peak, the Siksika model positions Cultural Perpetuity as central to both self and community actualization.
 This shift is profound: Maslow saw self-actualization as something individuals must earn through sequential achievement; the Blackfoot understand belonging and purpose as innate, but always in service to community continuity.
 The focus becomes not individual accomplishment, but the perpetuation of cultural memory, values, and collective wellness.
-All other layers, including physiological needs, safety, belonging, purpose, exist in relationship to this center.
+All other layers, including physiological needs, safety, belonging, and purpose, exist in relationship to this center.

 Lessons from Reclaiming Value the Sacred Valley